Electronically Scanned Array Radar Market Size and Share

 Electronically Scanned Array Radar Market Analysis by Mordor Intelligence

-The electronically scanned array (ESA) radar market reached USD 10.29 billion in 2025 and is forecasted to climb to USD 14.54 billion by 2030, advancing at a 7.16% CAGR.
+The electronically scanned array (ESA) radar market size reached USD 10.29 billion in 2025 and is forecasted to climb to USD 14.54 billion by 2030, advancing at a 7.16% CAGR.
 Robust defense spending, especially across the Indo-Pacific and Eastern Europe, is accelerating the shift from mechanically steered units to AESA architectures.
 Persistent demand for multi-function 4D situational-awareness radars, expanding adoption of gallium-nitride (GaN) transmit/receive modules, and rapid maturation of software-defined beam-forming are reshaping procurement priorities.
 The market also benefits from AI-enabled threat classification, while retrofit activity on legacy platforms keeps near-term volumes stable.
 Supply-chain exposure to critical minerals and stringent export-control frameworks temper growth momentum, yet platform diversification and international partnerships continue to broaden addressable demand.

 Key Report Takeaways